10 Early Signs and Symptoms of HIV Infection

-As a result, your immune system over a period of time gets weaker and weaker.
+As a result, your immune system gets weaker and weaker (over a period of time).

 However, how long it takes to significantly weaken and destroy the immune system depends on your health status.

-Now, this can happen slowly in many people, taking on the average up of 10 years to advance into AIDS if the HIV infection is not treated.
+Now, this can happen slowly in many people, taking on an average of 10 years to advance into AIDS if the HIV infection is not treated.